 TESTING FOR ASBESTOS

-The most used way to prove whether or not a material contains asbestos is to have it laboratory tested using Polarized Light Microscopy (PLM).
+The common way to prove whether or not a material contains asbestos is to have it laboratory tested using Polarized Light Microscopy (PLM).
 Laboratories must be UKAS accredited and their work should conform to the HSE's HSG248 - The analysts’ guide for sampling, analysis and clearance procedures.
-All laboratories used by PASS (UK) Ltd are accredited the United Kingdom Accreditation Service (UKAS) Testing 1643 Accredited to ISO/IEC17025:205
+All laboratories used by PASS (UK) Ltd are accredited by the United Kingdom Accreditation Service (UKAS) Testing 1643 Accredited to ISO/IEC17025:205

 Suits, like the face mask, should only be used as a precaution against excessive fibre exposure and not to offset excessive asbestos fibre exposure.
 Creating excessive fibre release may create the need to employ an HSE licensed removal company to environmentally clean the sample site and surrounding area.